yggdrasil-platform/valhalla/README.md

 # Valkyrie

-The accounts service for the Yggdrasil platform.
+The user service for the Yggdrasil platform.

 #### Table of contents